k8s-platform-hub/mobile-backend-nodejs/README.md

 **Step 1**: Get a Hasura project and a Hasura cluster

 >A **hasura project** is a folder on your filesystem that contains all the source code and configuration for your application.
 A hasura project has a particular structure and the best way to create a hasura project is by cloning one from hasura.io/hub.
 Every project you see on hasura.io/hub is a `Hasura Project` with particular services or data added to it based on the type of project it is.
+To know more about a Hasura Project, check out the [docs](https://docs.hasura.io/0.15/manual/project/index.html).

 We are going to clone the `mobile-backend-nodejs` project which consists of:
 - Boilerplate code for a nodejs server to handle push notifications and a websocket connection